openstack-archive/sahara-specs/specs/liberty/unified-job-interface-map.rst

 The Create Job Execution schema will have a new "interface" field, described above.
 Each listed exceptional case above will generate a 400: Bad Request error.
+This field will not be returned on a GET of a job execution object;

-This field will also be represented in all GET methods of the Job Execution resource.
+instead, the final, merged configuration will be returned.

 No other impact is foreseen.